Description

 Size: 21.7 cm diameter

 Provenance: Ex Carlo Cottarelli collection (see provenance of the ceramic snuff bottle C2).
-Ex Christie’s 9415 Sale, Lot 322, June 20th, 2002.
+Ex Christie’s 9415 Sale, Lot 322, June 20th, 2002 (see Picture #15).

-Note 5: From “The Animals of the Four Directions” by Laure Schwartz-Arenales, an excerpt from “The Beginning of the World”, Baur Foundation, Switzerland.
+Note 4) From “The Animals of the Four Directions” by Laure Schwartz-Arenales, an excerpt from “The Beginning of the World”, Baur Foundation, Switzerland.

 “The East is represented by wood, its constellation is the Green Dragon; the West by metal, its constellation is the White Tiger.
-The South corresponds to fire, and has as constellation the Red Bird; the North is connected with water, its constellation is the Black Tortoise.
+The South corresponds to fire, and has as constellation the Red Bird; the North relates to water, its constellation is the Black Tortoise.
 Heaven by emitting the essence of these four stars produces the bodies of these four animals on earth.
 Of all the animals they are the first, and they are imbued with the fluids of the Five Elements in the highest degree.”
 (From “Wang Chong (27 – c.
 97AD) Lunheng – Discourses Weighed in the Balance”)

 Four fabulous astral beasts have watched over the four cardinal points of the world since the beginning of the Celestial Empire.
 Infused with yuanqi, the primordial breath, from the axis of the sky, the Pole Star and the Northern Bushel, our Big Dipper, with its emblematic Yellow Unicorn (Qilin), associated with the center and the earth, the Green Dragon (Qinglong), the Vermilion Bird (Zhuque), the White Tiger (Baihu) and the Black Tortoise – or Black Warrior – (Xuanwu), each govern a season and a palace comprising seven of the constellations of 28 lunar mansions (xiu) of the celestial equator.